 If you require additional equipment, please contact Rick Buongiovanni by email at email@example.com at least three weeks before the first day of the meeting.
 It will not be possible to accommodate special equipment requests made the day of your presentation.

 ION will provide the following audio-visual equipment in each session for your use:

-A Windows OS computer (connected to an LCD projector) will be available in your session room.
-The computer will accept CD-ROM, DVD-ROM or USB memory sticks.
-Use of other media formats may not be supported by the computer and is at your risk (i.e., PCMCIA cards, etc.).
-We recommend that you copy your presentation to the computer’s desktop before your session begins.
+A Windows computer (connected to a projector) will be in your session room.
+The computer will accept CD-ROM, DVD-ROM, or USB drive.
+USB drives must be unencrypted and must not require software to be installed on the conference laptop.
+Use of other media formats may not be supported by the computer and is at your own risk.
+Copy your presentation to the computer’s desktop before your session begins.

-A projector and computer will be available in the registration area beginning Monday morning, and will be available throughout the conference during registration hours.
-We encourage you to check your electronic media (or laptop, if you plan to use your own computer) one day prior to your presentation.
 It is strongly recommended that you bring two electronic copies of your presentation (on multiple media types, different file types, etc.).
 While ION staff will attempt to assist you if you experience any technical difficulties, please note that equipment does fail, and it is often not possible to instantaneously correct the problem.
 Due to the time constraint of the technical program, if equipment fails for any reason your presentation time will not be rescheduled or extended.
-To avoid the loss of any presentation time you need to be prepared with a back-up.
+To avoid the loss of any presentation time you need to be prepared with a backup.

 Alternate presenters should attend their assigned Speakers’ Breakfast and assigned session to be available in case of a last-minute cancellation.
 If you attend your assigned Presenter/Speaker’s Breakfast, attend your session, and are prepared to present, your presentation will be published in the conference proceedings even if you are not called upon to present.